Moderate To Difficult

 |Fitness:||sufficient stamina to cover 5 km of distance in 30 minutes|

 When we talk about the Annapurna Base Camp, there is a sense of admiration that starts building up which leaves every trekker spellbound.
-There are very few treks that have this aura of making you fall in love with the landscapes and bring you closer to the base of 7,000 and 8,000-meter peaks in such a short period of time.
-The Annapurna Base Camp trek is one of the most popular treks in the Annapurna region.
-The trail is a majestic one which takes you through rice paddies, lush rhododendron forests and high altitude landscapes with the Annapurna Range looming in front of you most of the times.
+There are very few treks that have this aura of making you fall in love with the landscapes and bring you closer to the base of 7,000 and 8,000-meter peaks in such a short period.
+The Annapurna Base Camp Trek is one of the most popular treks in the Annapurna region.
+The trail is a majestic one that takes you through rice paddies, lush rhododendron forests, and high-altitude landscapes with the Annapurna Range looming in front of you most of the time.

 The Annapurna range has such stunning mountain views which are a buffet for every mountain lover.
-You will also be greeted with views of Machapuchare, Annapurna South and Hiunchuli even before you set foot on the trek, which is one thing that is surely a bonus for all the trekkers.
-Views of different peaks of the Annapurna massif and Machapuchare will always be in the sight all the way till Sinuwa.
+You will also be greeted with views of Machapuchare, Annapurna South, and Hiunchuli even before you set foot on the trek, which is one thing that is surely a bonus for all the trekkers.
+Views of different peaks of the Annapurna massif and Machapuchare will always be in sight of Sinuwa.

 Accommodation on the Annapurna trail is organized in classic teahouses where delicious Nepali dishes are served.
 These tea houses are run by locals of the area who migrate from other parts of Nepal.
-The Annapurna Base Camp Trek is also known as the Annapurna Sanctuary trek because you trek along the protected areas trail.
-A lot of floral and faunal species are also found in this area which will surely amaze you the beauty if has to offer.
-From a height of 4,000 meters, youll be able to see the entire sanctuary that is oval-shaped surrounded by a ring of the Annapurna Mountains.
+The Annapurna Base Camp Trek is also known as the Annapurna Sanctuary Trek because you trek along the protected areas trail.
+A lot of floral and faunal species are also found in this area which will surely amaze you with the beauty it has to offer.
+From a height of 4,000 meters, youll be able to see the entire sanctuary which is oval-shaped and surrounded by a ring of the Annapurna Mountains.

 After a pleasant flight journey, arrive in Pokhara.
 It is the hub of mountaineers that lies on Phewa lake.
 All the big expeditions and trekking start from here.
 Snow-capped peaks surround the locality and you can see stunning views of the Annapurna Ranges.
 Enjoy the Himalayan views, rice fields, and Nepalese culture around.
 If you didn’t know, Pokhara used to be a trade route between India and Tibet some 300 years ago.
 You may also spot paragliders soaring above the city.
 The tranquil setting of Pokhara gives you a wonderful opportunity to reconnect with nature.